-Our overarching goal is to understand how cells establish and maintain identity.
-We are particularly interested in how cardiac cell types are specified, and the implications of this process for congenital heart disease and congestive heart failure.
+Our overarching goal is to understand how cells establish and maintain their identity.
 We leverage classic models of stem cell biology and readily work across disciplines to dissect the underpinnings of how genome organization shapes cell identity and fate.
-We work on this because it is not well understood how entire gene programs are coordinately enacted, such as those that happen as a cell progressively restricts.
-In addition, the promise of cell-based regenerative therapies requires efficient generation of cells and tissues.
+We work on this because it is not well understood how gene programs are coordinately enacted, such as those that happen as a cell progressively restricts.
+In addition, the promise of cell-based regenerative therapies requires the efficient generation of cells and tissues.
 We hope our studies will help add to the foundation for these efforts.
 Some of our efforts on cardiac progenitor lineage restriction and thus we are interested in the implications of our work in understanding congenital heart disease and adult cardiac diseases.

 The higher-order mechanisms that control cell fate are relatively poorly understood.
 It has become apparent that the genome is folded and organized in a stereotypical manner in three-dimensional space.
 We are interested in understanding how the organization of the genome in 3D space establishes and maintains cell identity.
-Analogous to a storage space, in which items must be organized to maximize access, we hypothesize that organization in the nucleus follows the same logic.
-Genomic material which is accessed the least is at the nuclear periphery (the back of the storage space).
-Areas of the genome containing genes that are or need to be actively transcribed are organized in the nucleoplasm (the front of the storage space).
-My laboratory focuses on the central hypothesis that dynamic spatial distribution of the genome in the nucleus is determinant of cell fate and that decoding the rules that instruct nuclear lamina-chromatin interactions will inform how this is achieved.
+Our team focuses on the central hypothesis that proper genome folding and dynamic spatial organization of the genome in the nucleus underlies the establishment and maintenance of cellular identity.
+We believe that decoding the rules that instruct genome organization and lamina-chromatin interactions will inform how this is achieved.
 We are interested in:

-- Discovery: Comprehensively defining peripheral chromatin domains across human lineages.
+- Discovery: Comprehensively defining peripheral chromatin domains and genome folding across human lineages.

-- Mechanism: Deciphering how spatial distribution of chromatin shapes cell fate.
+- Mechanism: Deciphering how genome folding and spatial organization of chromatin shapes cell fate.